 In all cases the sail has to be adjusted for the real way through the sea, and how the wind hit the raft - and if the sail is adjusted carefully for this - we will sail.
 If not, we will have a problem!

 TRUE course and APPARENT wind are the conditions for sail adjustments

 And this moving ahead of CLR is perhaps the reason, why newer speedy sails-ships seems to carry rather much sails in front of the hull + eventually equiped with foresail, bowsprit and jibs - and too have rather much skeg and keel aft - as the famous Bluenose from Newfoundland - the "Queen of the North Atlantic".

-And if you by an incident or foolishness have build your craft, and the high lateral resistance seems insufficient for your purpose, then you may try to increase this by mounting a permanent fin, a retractable keel, a centerboard or mount any row of boards, daggerboard, leeboard or Guara along the sides of your hull - or perhaps an outrigger.
+And if you by an incident or foolishness have build your craft, and the lateral resistance as should be high seems insufficient for your purpose, then you may try to increase this by mounting a permanent fin, a retractable keel, a centerboard or mount any row of boards, daggerboard, leeboard or Guara along the sides of your hull - or perhaps an outrigger.
 As in any case, if you want to sail, that is the result you get, as count - not what you could, should nor would have done.

 From a static CLR to a dynamic CLR